griffithlab/rnabio.org/_posts/0001-05-01-RNAseq_Data.md

 * HBR + ERCC Spike-In Mix2, Replicate 3

 Each data set has a corresponding pair of FastQ files (read 1 and read 2 of paired end reads).
-The reads are paired-end 101-mers generated on an Illumina HiSeq instrument.
-The test data has been pre-filtered for reads that appear to map to chromosome 22.
-Lets copy the raw input data to our tutorial working directory.

 ```bash
 echo $RNA_DATA_DIR